Takahashi Epsilon-180ED Hyperbolic Newtonian Astrograph

 Nikon D810a DSLR

-This is special 'astronomy' edition of the Nikon D810.
+This is the special 'astronomy' edition of the Nikon D810.
 The DSLR is equipped with a 36.3 megapixel full frame (36 x 24 mm) Sony IMX094 CMOS sensor with a pixel pitch of 4.87 microns.
 For imaging I operate the camera with a Lacerta MGEN (V2) stand-alone autoguider that also enables dithering between the sub-exposures.

 INTES MK-69 Maksutov-Cassegrain